 How to Flush Engine Oil Sludge

 If your car’s engine is starting to run a little rough, it could be due to oil sludge.
-This build-up can cause all sorts of problems, including decreased fuel economy and increased wear on engine parts.
+This buildup can cause a range of problems, including decreased fuel economy and increased wear on engine parts.
 The good news is that there are ways to flush out this sludge and keep your engine running smoothly.

 One way to remove oil sludge is by using an engine flush.
-This involves adding a special cleaner to your oil and then running the engine for a short period of time.
-The cleaner will help break up the sludge so that it can be flushed out when you change your oil.
+This involves adding a special cleaner to your oil and then running the engine for a short period.
+The cleaner will help break up the sludge, allowing it to be flushed out when you change your oil.

 Another option is to use a mechanical device called an oil catch can.
 This attaches to your engine and collects any excess oil that would otherwise end up as sludge.
 You’ll need to empty the catch can regularly, but it can help prevent build-up over time.